Crystal Springs Dam | |

 Coordinates: | 37.5285°N -122.3622°W |

-Crystal Springs Dam is a gravity dam constructed across the San Mateo Creek which is in San Mateo County, California.
+Crystal Springs Dam is a gravity dam constructed across the San Mateo Creek in San Mateo County, California.
 It impounds water to form the Lower Crystal Springs Reservoir which sits atop the San Andreas Fault in a rift valley created by the fault.
 The dam itself is located about 300 yards (273 meters) east of the fault.[1]
 [2] It was among the first concrete gravity dams built in the western United States.[3]
 Skyline Boulevard runs over the dam, which also forms the trailhead of the popular Sawyer Camp Trail.

 Schussler ensured that each block of the dam was poured with concrete made to the exact proportions of his mix specifications.